Mark Weiss: 1980s

 Weiss quickly developed relationships with musicians and their managers, and became immersed in the burgeoning rock scene.
 He played an active role in creating the visual imagery of heavy metal and glam rock, as these styles of music began to gain radio airplay, eventually topping the charts and packing stadiums worldwide.
 Major acts and record labels contracted Weiss for photography and art direction, and many albums to which he contributed went on to multi-platinum sales.
-Weiss became tour photographer for numerous artists of the era, including Ozzy Osbourne, Mötley Crüe, Poison, Metallica, Twisted Sister and others.
+Weiss became tour photographer for numerous artists of the era, including Ozzy Osbourne, Bon Jovi, Mötley Crüe, Poison, Metallica, Twisted Sister and others.
 His material is also syndicated internationally in books, magazines, and licensed merchandising.

 Influence

 Musicians

 Weiss has been credited with introducing Sebastian Bach to the band Skid Row.
 Bach's memorable performance at Weiss' wedding caught the notice of guitarist Dave Sabo, who consequently sent Bach a video of his band Skid Row performing, and arranged an audition.
 The band went on to make two multi-platinum selling albums with Bach as lead vocalist.

 Weiss is also responsible for introducing guitarist Zakk Wylde to Ozzy Osbourne.
 Upon discovering him through recommendation from Dave "face" Feld, Weiss gave Ozzy and Sharon Osbourne a tape recording and photograph of Wylde.
 As a family friend of the Osbournes, and trusted long-time photographer of Ozzy, Weiss recommended the then teen-aged Wylde to take the lead guitarist role recently vacated by Jake E. Lee.
 The Osbournes called Zakk, still living with his parents at the time, and arranged to fly him to Los Angeles and join Ozzy's band.